The Mystery of Architects’ Fees: What You Need to Know

 Unlike buying a car, you can’t take a custom-designed home or renovation for a test drive.

-At Jane Cameron Architects, we aim to remove as many barriers as possible at the beginning of the process.
+At Jane Cameron Architects, we aim to remove as many barriers as possible at the beginning of the process by clearly explaining why different stages of a project are charged in different ways.

 All projects begin with freehand sketches.
-Pen and tracing paper allow us to quickly explore options, test ideas and give immediate feedback.
-It’s an efficient, collaborative process where you’re an active part of the design team.
+Pen and tracing paper allow us to quickly explore options, test ideas, and provide immediate feedback.
+It’s an efficient, collaborative process where you are an active part of the design team.

 • Understand how design decisions affect costs